 I looked back in the archive and it appears it’s worse than I initially suspected.
 Bramwell has had no shortage of weekly material going all the way back to July, with even more littering the pages of the archive if you go further back than that.
 What in the hell is going on?

-I want to say these are isolated incidents but damn, in the aggregate, it’s starting to look like accountants around the world have collectively lost their shit.
+I want to say these are isolated incidents but in the aggregate, it’s starting to look like accountants around the world have collectively lost it.

 No discussion about the profession’s PR problem could be had without mentioning the elephant in the room.
 Not pointing fingers but I just have to say it: KPMG.